Board Kings - Cute but Sneaky

 Idol machine: When landed on, the idol machine provides the opportunity to buy or sometimes receive a different Idol skin.
 A purely cosmetic collection system.

-Last but not least, the player can buy landmarks and place them on their board to replace a normal building tile.
+Last but not least, the player can buy landmarks and place them on their board to replace a normal building tile of their choice.
 Now here is where it becomes interesting.
-I will illustrate this with an example from another game that everyone knows: Monopoly.
+Let's illustrate this with an example from another game that everyone knows: Monopoly.

 In Monopoly, the best streets are the orange ones.
 This is because the chance to land on the jail tile is higher than any other tile since some chance cards or the police tile make players go there.
 When rolling with 2 dice, calculated probability give the orange streets (6, 8 and 9 tiles after the jail) the highest chances to be landed on.